Entryways to our homes create one of two immediate feelings: welcoming and peaceful, or cluttered and chaotic.

 5. A mirror.

 A mirror not only opens up the space visually but also saves time by being able to do the once-over when you're heading out the door, without having to go back into a room after you've put your shoes on.
+I adore this one I've used in my entry that was made by my brother from reclaimed barn boards.

 Hope these tips give you an idea of where to start in your entryway.
 Even just adding a few hooks and a pretty bowl will help.
 Happy refreshing.